open-education-api/specification/docs/consumers/rio.md

 - `GET /courses{courseId}`
 - `GET /courses{courseId}/offerings`

-!> All calls need to support at least the `consumer` query parameter and should only return entities meant for RIO when this parameter is set to `rio`, e.g. `?consumer=rio`.
+!> All calls returning collections need to support at least the `consumer` query parameter and should only return entities meant for RIO when this parameter is set to `rio`, e.g. `?consumer=rio`.

 Furthermore, the returned entities should implement the attributes as described on this page.
 Some of this attributes are part of the additional "RIO Consumer object".
 See the general information about [specific consumers](consumers) for more information.